Complex reflection group: Well-generated complex reflection groups

 By definition, every complex reflection group is generated by its reflections.
-The set of reflections is not a minimal generating set, however, and every irreducible complex reflection groups of rank n has a minimal generating set consisting of either n or n + 1 reflections.
+The set of reflections is not a minimal generating set, however, and every irreducible complex reflection group of rank n has a minimal generating set consisting of either n or n + 1 reflections.
 In the former case, the group is said to be well-generated.

 The property of being well-generated is equivalent to the condition $d_i + d^*_i = d_\ell$ for all $1 \leq i \leq \ell$.
 Thus, for example, one can read off from the classification that the group G(m, p, n) is well-generated if and only if p = 1 or m.

 For irreducible well-generated complex reflection groups, the Coxeter number h defined above equals the largest degree, $h = d_\ell$.
 A reducible complex reflection group is said to be well-generated if it is a product of irreducible well-generated complex reflection groups.
 Every finite real reflection group is well-generated.